storyfeet/bob_cards_elm/rules.md

     To use a Job on a *Character Card* you must Tap it.
 That is rotate it by 90 degrees, to mark it as used.
 You may only use one job on it per round.
 It will be Untapped again, at the start of each Round.

-* On Village Tiles
+* On Tiles

-    You may only use a Village's Job once per visit.
+    You may only use a Tile's Job once per visit.
 To use it, your Meeple must be on that tile and standing up.
-Lay the Meeple down, and then do it's action.
+Lay the Meeple down, and then do the Tile action.
-    When you move out of that Village, stand your Meeple up again.
+    When you move off of that Tile, stand your Meeple up again.

-    **You cannot use a Village's job while there are Bandits on the tile**
+    **You cannot use a Tile's job while there are Bandits on it**

 If multiple jobs provide the same last action, you may use them in the same turn.
-Even if one the jobs are different places, (ie Cards, Players,Villages)
+Even if one the jobs are different places, (ie Cards, Players,Tiles)

 You can also increase your reward for some jobs by working with other players. *(see Cooperation Bonus)*